gituser-rk/ESP32-RGB-LED-Matrix-Clock/README.md

 - NTP timesource
 - timezone changable
 - firmware updatable over the air (HTTP webserver)
+- 5V/1A USB powersupply
+- power consumtion average is about 1.3W

 PCB was sourced from this design: